MisterCruz/bug-tracker/README.md

-## Bug Tracker - A Product Management tool
+## Bug Tracker - A Product Management Tool 🐞

 Built on the MERN stack with Next.js as the framework and TypeScript